German and German Studies

 Study Abroad

 Students may attend the Universität Konstanz for spring semester or for an entire academic year.
 The prerequisite for study at Konstanz is GERM 231 or equivalent.
-Students may attend the Universität Mainz for fall semester plus January term or for an entire academic year.
-The prerequisite for study at Konstanz is GERM 232 or equivalent.
-Both the Universität Konstanz and the Universität Mainz offer an intensive pre-semester language and orientation course to St. Olaf students.
-During this time, students choose university courses in consultation with the St. Olaf Germany programs advisor.
+Students may attend the Universität Mainz for fall semester plus January term, for spring semester, or for an entire academic year.
+The prerequisite for study at Mainz is GERM 232 or equivalent.
+Both the Universität Konstanz and the Universität Mainz offer a pre-semester orientation during which students choose university courses in consultation with the St. Olaf German programs advisor.

 Upon successful completion of an approved semester-long program of study in Germany, a student normally receives 4-5 credits on the St. Olaf transcript.
 Upon successful completion of an approved full-year program of study in Germany, a student normally receives 8-9 credits on the St. Olaf transcript.
 Up to 2 credits per semester can count toward the St. Olaf German major, excluding the 370-level course requirement.
 For a course to count toward the German major, the language of instruction must be German.
 Up to 2 credits total may count toward a German Studies concentration, one of which may be a course in English.

-German majors, German Studies concentrators, and students motivated to be part of an immersive German-speaking living community may apply to live in Deutsches Haus, a co-educational Honor House.
-Each year a native German-speaking student is selected from the University of Konstanz to live in Deutsches Haus to speak German and organize cultural events with the other house residents.
+German majors, German Studies concentrators, and other students motivated to be part of an immersive German-speaking living community may apply to live in Deutschsprachige Wohngemeinschaft, a co-educational Residential Learning Community (RLC).
+Each year a native German-speaking student is selected from the Universität Konstanz to live in the RLC to speak German and help organize cultural events with the other residents.

 Recommendations for Graduate Study